Zettlr

 Markdown editor for researchers

-Zettlr transcends the basic Markdown editor, offering a sophisticated platform for serious writing, research, and knowledge organization.
+Zettlr moves beyond the basic Markdown editor, offering a sophisticated platform for serious writing, research, and knowledge organization.
 Its architecture and design principles are tailored to foster a distraction-free and efficient workflow, making it a compelling choice for a particular niche of users.

 Zettlr's journey began in November 2017 when its creator, Hendrik Erz, identified a need for a Markdown editor specifically designed for efficient text organization, contrasting with tools primarily catering to engineers.
 The project, named after the German word for 'note,' quickly gained traction among academics and students.
 Version 1.0 arrived in December 2018, followed by a significant overhaul with version 2.0 in October 2021.
 The latest major iteration, Zettlr 4.0, was released in December 2025, introducing advanced features like a new table editor and integrated PDF/image viewers, demonstrating continuous evolution to meet user demands.

 The Zettlr ecosystem extends beyond the application itself, encompassing a vibrant community and a range of integrations.
-It offers robust support for citation managers like Zotero and JabRef, crucial for academic workflows.
-Furthermore, Zettlr integrates with Pandoc and can utilize LaTeX for highly customizable document exports, enabling users to generate camera-ready drafts.
+It offers solid support for citation managers like Zotero and JabRef, crucial for academic workflows.
+Also, Zettlr integrates with Pandoc and can use LaTeX for highly customizable document exports, enabling users to generate camera-ready drafts.
 The community actively contributes to translations and development, fostering a collaborative environment.
 This collective effort enhances Zettlr's capabilities and ensures its relevance within various writing and research pipelines.

 Zettlr provides a versatile Markdown editing experience, combining the simplicity of plain text with helpful real-time rendering of elements like bold text, italics, headers, and images.
 It allows users to concentrate on writing while offering a clear view of how their content will appear without requiring a separate preview pane.